jonlpersson/ed-latimore/site/_posts/2020-02-24-the-alcohol-detox-diet-i-used-to-get-sober.md

 To understand this more deeply, let’s look at 6 ways that proper nutrition helps your body detox after alcohol and substance abuse.

-{% include widgets/toc.html heading="The alcohol detox diet" list-items="Get protein, avoid sugar, How to manage your blood sugar, How to heal fatty liver disease, The importance of fermented food, Work out!" list-ids="1-protein-is-brain-food, 2-avoiding-sugar-is-key-to-the-alcohol-detox-diet, 3-low-blood-sugar-and-emotional-distress, 4-healing-fatty-liver-disease-from-alcohol-abuse, 5-fermented-foods-for-digestive-health, 6-physical-health-treatment-is-mental-health-treatment" %}

-### 1\.
+## 1\.
 Protein is brain food

 During detoxification, your brain is one of the first things to heal.
-It's absorbed the brunt of the damage for your drug and alcohol abuse, which explains the mood swings that many people experience while detoxing.
+It's absorbed the brunt of the damage from your drug and alcohol abuse, which explains the mood swings that many people experience while detoxing.

 Drugs and alcohol negatively affect the way your neurotransmitters work.
 Your brain will activate (or deactivate) neurotransmitter receptor sites, or over (or under) produce certain neurotransmitters to attempt to bring balance to the brain.
 This is one of the things that contributes to [Post Acute Withdrawal Syndrome](https://en.wikipedia.org/wiki/Post-acute-withdrawal_syndrome){: target="_blank" rel="noreferrer"}.